omkar-shelke25/cka-killercoda/troubleshoot-kube-api-server/step1.md

 As a result, the kubelet refuses to run the Pod.

-Your task is to correct the manifest so that the kube-apiserver uses 20% of the node’s total CPU for both requests and limits.
+Your task is to correct the manifest so that the kube-apiserver uses 20% of the node’s total CPU for both `requests` and `limits`.

 ---